polysyllabic/chaos/README.md

 This version of Chaos (Chaos Unbound) is a major rewrite of the code by [Polysyl](https://www.twitch.tv/polysyl) to add a number of enhancements, the most important being that the Chaos engine is now a general-purpose gameplay modification system that uses a text file to specify gameplay modifiers.
-You can now bring Chaos to most PlayStation games simply by creating an appropriate configuration file.
+You can now bring Chaos to PlayStation games (or PC games that are controller-based) simply by creating an appropriate configuration file.
 Knowledge of C++ or Python is not required.

 When the original version was written (and when work began on Chaos Unbound), TLOU2 was a PlayStation exclusive, and so the design of the system was specifically intended to work with